HeshanKarunaratne/notes/README.md

     66 .
 If we don’t want some of the fields not to serialize How to do that?
     - If we don’t want to serialize some fields during serialization we declare those variables as transient

+    67 .
+What is the difference between Comparable and Comparator interfaces?
+    - Comparable(Single sorting sequence, actual class is modified)
+      - compareTo(X x)
+      - Collections.sort(list)
+      - java.lang package
+    - Comparator(Multiple sorting sequence, actual class is not modified)
+      - compare(X x, X y)
+      - Collections.sort(list, Comparator)
+      - Best solution
+      - java.util package

+    67 .
+What is Serial Version UID?
+      - To remember loaded serialized class and serialized object are compatible
+      - If serialVersionUID is not provided in a Serializable class, the JVM will generate one automatically

 - Spring